-Bodyweight Workout: Why the 7 Minute Workout Wins
+Bodyweight Workout - Why the 7 Minute Workout Wins

 If you are searching for a bodyweight workout, you probably want a fast, equipment-free routine that builds strength and cardio without a gym.
 The 7 minute workout checks every box.
 It is short enough to do daily, intense enough to spark real fitness gains, and structured enough to keep you consistent.